 - – Holders of business visas with valid work permits;

-- Holders retirement visas.
-The dependent though should be younger than 50 years old.
-Otherwise, the applicant will be advised to obtain a retirement visa.
+- – Holders of retirement visas.
+The dependent though should be younger than 50 years old (or)

 Requirements for the Dependent Visa Application

 As the visa is dependent on the visa of the sponsor, it is vital to establish the following:

 - – Proof of relationship between the sponsor and the dependants evidence*

 - – Valid Visa and Work Permit of the sponsor

 Other miscellaneous requirements include:

 * Marriage certificate (for spouse dependent), birth certificate (for children).
 These certificates should be duly legalized by your embassy in Thailand before they will be submitted to the immigration office.

 The visa applicant may apply for an initial visa from the Thai embassy/consulate in his home country or if the applicant is already in Thailand under tourist visa, the visa can also be organized within Thailand provided that all requirements are met and there’s a 21 day remaining validity in the applicant’s current visa.
 Extension of the visa to one year can be accomplished at the immigration office 21 days before the 90 day visa expire.